VoliJS/NestedReact/README.md

 # NestedReact
-This is React add-on providing advanced state management to React applications and convergence layer for intermixing React components and Backbone Views.
+This is React add-on providing advanced data binding and state management to React applications, as well as convergence layer for intermixing React components and Backbone Views.

-Brief feature list:

 - Advanced component's state management with [NestedTypes](https://github.com/Volicon/backbone.nestedTypes).
 - Comprehensive two-way data binding - [Guide to Data Binding Use Cases](/example/databinding.md)